Culloden, Scotland Guide

 Day Trips

-No trip to the Highlands is complete without a visit to the legendary Loch Ness.
-Cruise the loch in search of the elusive Nessie, visit the Loch Ness Centre & Exhibition to learn about the monster myths, and explore the ruins of Urquhart Castle, perched dramatically on the loch's edge.
-The surrounding scenery is breathtaking, making it a truly unforgettable experience.
+1 hour 45 minutes by car No trip to the Highlands is complete without a visit to the legendary Loch Ness.
+Take a boat tour to search for the elusive Nessie, explore the ruins of Urquhart Castle, and visit the Loch Ness Centre & Exhibition to learn about the loch's history and mysteries.
+The surrounding scenery is breathtaking, offering ample opportunities for hiking and photography.

-30 minutes by car from Culloden Immerse yourself in the stunning landscapes of the Cairngorms National Park.
-Whether you're an avid hiker, a wildlife enthusiast, or simply seeking tranquility, the Cairngorms offer something for everyone.
-Explore ancient Caledonian pine forests, hike to panoramic viewpoints, or visit the Highland Wildlife Park to see native Scottish animals.
+2 hours 30 minutes by car Immerse yourself in the stunning landscapes of the Cairngorms National Park.
+Whether you're an avid hiker, a wildlife enthusiast, or simply seeking tranquility, the park offers something for everyone.
+Visit Aviemore, a popular base for outdoor activities, and explore the Rothiemurchus Estate for woodland walks and wildlife spotting.
 In winter, enjoy skiing and snowboarding on the slopes.

-1 hour 15 minutes by car from Culloden Step back in time at Fort George, a magnificent 18th-century fortress built after the Battle of Culloden.
+2 hours 30 minutes by car to the Skye Bridge/Portree Step back in time at Fort George, a magnificent 18th-century fortress that remains virtually unchanged since its construction.
 Explore the ramparts, barracks, and Grand Magazine, and learn about the fort's history and its role in defending the Highlands.
-The views across the Moray Firth are spectacular, and you might even spot dolphins playing in the waves.
+The views across the Moray Firth are spectacular, and you might even spot dolphins playing in the water.

 Travel Time